davidgiga1993/mixing-station-docs/docs/xm32/channel-move.md

 Make sure you've got a good network connection!

 ## Signal source
 The signal source of a channel is fixed to its position.
-Due to the nature of how the move process works the routing will stay fixed at the physical channel.
+Due to the nature of how the move process works the routing will stay fixed to the physical channel.

 Before moving